snowdriftcoop/snowdrift/GUIDE.md

 Let us know if you have trouble with any conflicts that may arise, and we can help work through them.

-To upload your changes after rebase, run `git push` (it will tell you the command needed if you haven't pushed that branch yet).
+To upload your changes after rebase, run `git push origin [branchname]`.

 After pushing, alert us to the changes with Gitorious' "request merge" or GitHub's "pull request" commands on their websites.